-Xylene is used to remove all paraffin from the tissue sample to give the antibodies complete access to the tissue.
-Before clearing, the samples are heated to 55°C for ten minutes to melt the paraffin and then washed multiple times with xylene to remove the paraffin.
-Next, the xylene is removed by graded washes with xylene and ethanol, and then the sample is rehydrated through graded washes of ethanol in water, ending in a final rinse in pure water (see graph below).
-The number of washes and the reagent concentrations must be optimized for each antigen and tissue saple.
-From this point until the final mounting step prior to imaging, the slides should remain wet to avoid nonspecific antibody binding and high background staining.
+The solvent xylene is typically used to remove all paraffin from the tissue sections once they have been attached to microscope slides.
+Prior to de-paraffinization, the slides are heated to 55°C for ten minutes to melt the wax.
+The slides are then washed multiple times with xylene to solubilize and remove the paraffin.
+Next, the xylene is removed by graded washes with xylene and ethanol.
+Finally, the sample is rehydrated through graded concentrations of ethanol in water, ending in a final rinse in pure water (see graph below).
+The number of washes and the reagent concentrations must be optimized for each antigen and tissue sample.
+From this point until the final mounting step prior to imaging, the slides should remain wet to avoid nonspecific antibody binding and high background staining in the sections

-Because of the hazardous nature of xylene, commercial, less-toxic xylene alternatives are now commercially available to clear the sample.
-The efficacy of these alternatives in removing all paraffin from the sample, which is critical for optimum target antigen detection, can be variable.
+Because of the hazardous nature of xylene, less-toxic xylene alternatives are now commercially available to de-wax the sample.
+However, the efficacy of these alternatives in removing all paraffin from the sample, which is critical for optimum target antigen detection, can be variable.

-Formaldehyde forms methylene bridges between proteins, which can hinder epitope recognition by the primary antibodies.
-Two methods to remove these bridges are heat-induced epitope retrieval (HIER) and proteolytic-induced epitope retrieval (PIER).
+Formaldehyde forms methylene bridges between proteins, which can hinder epitope recognition by primary antibodies.
+Two common methods to remove these bridges are heat-induced epitope (antigen) retrieval (HIER) and proteolysis-induced epitope retrieval

-HIER is the most common approach to antigen retrieval, and temperature, pH and time of incubation are critical factors that must be optimized for proper antigen unmasking without causing morphological damage.
-Sodium citrate (10 mM, pH 6), EDTA (1 mM, pH 8) and Tris/EDTA (pH 9) buffers are commonly used with HIER in conjunction with heat (usually 95-100 °C) supplied by a hotplate, a microwave oven, a pressure cooker, or a vegetable steamer.
+HIER is the most common approach to antigen retrieval, and the temperature, pH and time of incubation are critical factors that must be optimized for proper antigen unmasking without causing morphological damage.
+Sodium citrate (10 mM, pH 6), EDTA (1 mM, pH 8) and Tris/EDTA (pH 9) buffers are commonly used for HIER in conjunction with heat (usually 95-100 °C) supplied by a hotplate, a microwave oven, a pressure cooker, or a vegetable steamer.

-While formaldehyde fixation usually requires this procedure to unmask epitopes due to methylene crossbridges, antigen retrieval may also improve the staining efficiency of sections fixed with non-aldehyde-based fixatives.
+While formaldehyde fixation usually requires antigen retrieval to unmask epitopes tied up in crosslinks, antigen retrieval may also improve the staining efficiency of sections fixed with non-aldehyde-based fixatives.